gantnerinstruments/pygidata/docs/index.rst

 GI.modules (python)
 ===================

-GIModules is a Python wrapper for the Gantner Instruments Cloud and QCore APIs.
+pygidata is a Python wrapper for the Gantner Instruments Data APIs.

 It simplifies access to the measurements by providing an interface that encapsulates the underlying REST and GraphQL API's and its underlying mappings.